What time is Tin Star on TV?

 When is it on TV?

-Tin Star continues on Thursday 2nd November at 9pm on Sky Atlantic.
+Tin Star concludes on Thursday 9th November at 9pm on Sky Atlantic.

 If you don’t have Sky Atlantic you can also find it on Amazon Prime Video, scheduled for release on 29th September.